westagain/run-prediction-model/README.md

 ## day-to-day philosophy

-update data, model, and forecasts daily until August 15, 2025 this repo is a transparent, honest log of training and self improvement with the numbers to back it up ironically i need more data which means i have to run more, which in itself making this model has increased me running more to get more data
+update data, model, and forecasts daily until august 15, 2025 this repo is a transparent, honest log of training and self improvement with the numbers to back it up ironically i need more data which means i have to run more, which in itself making this model has increased me running more to get more data